neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/30-details.png)

 For the stack name, type "neo4j-ee" and move to the next field.
 For "Graph Database Version," just take the default.
-For "Graph Data Science Version," select the newest version available.
-The default value is "None," which means that GDS will not be installed by default.
-If you don't change this value, GDS won't be installed and you won't have it available for later exercises.

-For "Bloom Version," select the most recent version available.
-The default value is "None," which means that Bloom will not be installed by default.
-If you don't change this value, Bloom won't be installed and you won't have it available for later exercises.
+For "Install Graph Data Science," check that True is selected.

+For "Install Bloom," check that true is selected.

 ![](images/31-details.png)

 You need to select a password as well.
 This should be six characters or longer.
 My go to password is "foo123"

-Enter the license key you were provided at the start of the lab.
 Graph Database Enterprise does not require a license key.
 Graph Data Science Enterprise does need a license key.
 If you don't specify it, Graph Data Science will start in Community mode.
 That means it will not have some features we're going to use later in the lab.
 Bloom requires a license key and will not start unless you specify one.
+You can use these license keys:

+* graphDataScienceLicenseKey: eyJhbGciOiJQUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImJlbkBuZW80ai5jb20iLCJleHAiOjE2NTIyNTI0MDAsImZlYXR1cmVWZXJzaW9uIjoiKiIsIm9yZyI6Ik5lbzRqIFRyYWluaW5nIiwicHViIjoibmVvNGouY29tIiwicXVhbnRpdHkiOiIxIiwicmVnIjoiQmVuIExhY2tleSIsInNjb3BlIjoiVHJpYWwiLCJzdWIiOiJuZW80ai1nZHMiLCJ2ZXIiOiIqIiwiaXNzIjoibmVvNGouY29tIiwibmJmIjoxNjQ5Njg1MzY4LCJpYXQiOjE2NDk2ODUzNjgsImp0aSI6IjkyOUcxa2psXyJ9.zbS3KAaiVuVwdplCcJbg3NBAx9D_QRT0Cc68hu9PIOTLbvi6H4c0vqWtXfd2GrwkRBvBA58yhJJrGicTu7SfHbHG8-BBmJLspVNvPT3YGaTCXZx4MwL7PgRm2XDnkOaHSbJTtO9qY5xUq7UxGcEUygqYxkPeydpyo0_lfNu6erGyL6lJaiTqnkeLFnanlZesrVF1bpmC2nOOl13PLQfG2Mi4J2l1VS9T2js8y_4lOS1Zb_OLPZxhc5i9-wqzHVYnIdQj_LpN-GeL8f61pmct0QNd-WEBl2EbWX4WQCMXt2HfMUX_fvTYbPvW16JDQ0Zm3IQTuT9v52xfb6lUwD1iNw
+* bloomLicenseKey: eyJhbGciOiJQUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImJlbkBuZW80ai5jb20iLCJleHAiOjE2NTIyNTI0MDAsImZlYXR1cmVWZXJzaW9uIjoiKiIsIm9yZyI6Ik5lbzRqIFRyYWluaW5nIiwicHViIjoibmVvNGouY29tIiwicXVhbnRpdHkiOiIxIiwicmVnIjoiQmVuIExhY2tleSIsInNjb3BlIjoiVHJpYWwiLCJzdWIiOiJuZW80ai1ibG9vbS1zZXJ2ZXIiLCJ2ZXIiOiIqIiwiaXNzIjoibmVvNGouY29tIiwibmJmIjoxNjQ5Njg1MzM4LCJpYXQiOjE2NDk2ODUzMzgsImp0aSI6IjBWZjZNOEUzcCJ9.y2BcqXyEb3xF70ZLiMOJA3scQvZKYKWkdlHXZBKRvCJ7XxmN8MZW0Pg_1DH7nu7V6PzIdf2_WYdvpYIvfx_fNkTZnFjTiWEd9ooyuNYU-AdUfotp59ikXkR14nBPh3R8bg3r-BHwRkzoqL3p1LljDCVCx0ulRD7Mty0nMiOthnfHyLaV0eWKEH8Mo74v1kcwQGwfMaHKn1AyZQ40VyJXTv6FAu4t-maVTSUDm-mXMAdIlVWRDAk8yO4wa6XjanIu9D7Ge_fSWloqijqTrjV0oSMQ0nyLNmGggmCHDUnOMzIrh3ESrbxKWwkTtQbgXX7yYticC_nGo29LW-lGaSXR4w

 For the "Node Count" select "1."
 This is the number of Neo4j nodes that will be deployed in the autoscaling group.
 Because we're using GDS, we want a single node.
 If we were using only GDB, we might deploy in a 3 node cluster for resilience.